 The EP is a simple recording of Paul and a guitar playing amazing songs.
 It’s recorded live at The Sidetrack Cafe in Edmonton.
 It’s the kind of amazing music that somehow flies below the public radar.
 Seriously, have you ever heard of the guy?

 Well, I want this show to be a forum for exposing music that we wouldn’t hear otherwise.
 I try to keep my ears open to great music that just yearns for an audience, but somehow isn’t finding a wide enough one.
 I also invite listeners to send in suggestions and requests, any time.
-I also post my playlists on a bunch of nerdy DJ email lists, where artists can go to find out about shows that might be willing to play their music.

 I started at UMFM in May of 2001 as the board operator for Lisa Marie Serafin’s “Songwriters’ Circle” program, every second Sunday 2-4 pm on UMFM.
 LM was a local singer/songwriter (she’s since moved and for the most part stopped performing) who had lots of musical friends, and each week she’d invite a few of them in to sing and talk.
 She also featured a lot of independent releases from around the world.
 I’d heard Lisa-Marie’s music and was a fan of the show, so I was very excited to hop on board.